TaokiDev/C-/README.md

 - stack-queues -> Explains how stacks and queues works for managing tasks.

 - sets-maps -> Explains by an exercise how maps and sets works.

+### III.
+Programing Oriented Objects (POO)

+- This section contains a simple file (vehicle-dealership.cpp) that explains the functionallity of POO.